Lyme Disease in Dogs and Cats

 There are a variety of symptoms of Lyme disease to watch out for in pets.
 Interestingly, Lyme disease symptoms will not show up in pets until two to five months after the tick bite.
 (1)

-Here are the most common Lyme disease symptoms:
+Here are the most common Lyme disease symptoms in pets:

 According to the Veterinary Centers of America, Lyme disease symptoms are most regularly summarized as sudden, generalized pain and limping, as if a dog was walking on eggshells.
 (3)